 where $c_{i,j} \in \mathfrak{m}_A$, $a_j \in \mathfrak{m}_A$ for $j \neq 1$, and $a_1 \equiv 1 \pmod{\mathfrak{m}_A}$.
 Note that $N(X) \equiv X \pmod{\mathfrak{m}_A}$ and $N'(X) \equiv 1 \pmod{\mathfrak{m}_A}$.
 There hence exist $a \in \mathfrak{m}_A$ such that $N(a)=0$ due to Hensel's Lemma.
 One thus may further assume $a_0=0$ by replacing $X$ with $X-a$.
 The numerator of (\ref{eqnequicharZ/2form}) simplifies to $X (\sum_{j=1}^{2q_1+1}a_jX^{j-1})=:X \cdot I$.
 Finally, as $I$ is a unit in $R[X]$, the change of variables $X \mapsto X \cdot \sqrt[2q_1+1]{I}$ likes one in the case of mixed characteristic gives $f_{\Phi_1}$ the form

 where the $v_i$ indeed have positive valuations.
 The identification $u_i \mapsto v_i$ then yields the specialization we seek. \end{proof}

 \begin{remark} The spectrum of $R_{m_1}$'s analog in odd characteristic $p$, where $m_1=pq-l$ $(1 \le l <p)$, also forms a full-dimensional component, a.k.a. the Oort-Sekiguchi-Suwa (OSS) component, of an Artin-Schreier extension's versal deformation ring as shown in \cite[Th{\'e}or{\`e}m 5.3.3]{MR1767273}.
 However, unlike characteristic $2$, there are deformations outside this component like most of those in \cite{DANG2020398} and \cite{2020arXiv200203719D}.
-More precisely, an equal-characteristic deformation lies in the OSS component only if the conductor (Definition \ref{defnconductor}) at each generic branch point is a multiple of $p$ \cite[\S 3.1.1]{DANG2020398}.
+More precisely, an equal-characteristic deformation lies in the OSS component only if the conductors (Definition \ref{defnconductor}) at all but may be one generic branch points are multiples of $p$ \cite[\S 3.1.1]{DANG2020398}.
 A mixed characteristic lift does so only if its ``Hurwitz data'' \cite[\S 2]{MR1630112} is a length-$(m_1+1)$-multi-set of the form $\{1, \ldots, 1, l\}$. \end{remark}